 The IRS, however, is very clear about it, saying: “You should continue to file and pay taxes as normal.
 Individuals who requested an extension of time should file their returns by October 15, 2013.”

-So, procrastinators, you have no hope of relief, except under certain extraordinary circumstances.
+So, procrastinators, you have no hope of relief during the government shutdown, except under certain extraordinary circumstances.
 These can be:

 - If you’re in the military and in combat zones.
 Once you get out you usually have 6 months (180 days) to get your returns filed and taxes paid.